-I’m Paul Falcone, a 22 year old college senior who lives in Massachusetts.
+I’m Paul Falcone, a guy in his mid twenties from central Massachusetts.
 I’ve been fighting depression, anxiety, and insomnia since I was 13 years old.
 It’s not easy, nor has it ever been.
-But I’ve become stronger over the years and every day like to think that I grow closer to accepting who I am with this illness.
-What began as a class project in early 2015 quickly gained momentum and a following that blossomed into a community of people wanting to share and educate anyone willing to listen about mental health and illness.
-My mission has become to create a community where people can share stories of hope or pain, triumph or failure, fiction or reality, or anything that relates to any kind of mental illness or struggle.
+But I’ve become stronger over the years and every day like to think that I grow closer to accepting who I am with my condition.
+This site began as a class project in early 2015, but quickly gained momentum and a following that blossomed into a community of people wanting to share and educate anyone willing to listen about mental health conditions.
+My mission has become to create a community where people can share stories of hope or pain, triumph or failure, fiction or reality, or anything that relates to mental health or personal struggles.
 Because the biggest thing to remember is that you are not alone.

 And you are loved.

-Apart from running this blog I’m a college student, musician, writer, and photographer.
-Occasionally I’ll post some of my work on here, and you can find the two albums I’ve recorded in the music tab.
+Apart from running this organization I’m a musician, writer, and photographer.
+Occasionally I’ll post some of my work on here, and you can find the two albums I’ve recorded here and here.
 Almost all my work is directly related to my depression in some way.
-Although there are other happier topics I do come across every once in a while.
+Although there are other happier topics I do come across every once in awhile.

 Think I’m interesting?
 Follow me on twitter: @PaulFalcone_